Anandpur Sahib: Demographics

 Population of children with age of 0-6 is 1774 which is 10.90% of total population of Anandpur Sahib (M Cl).
 In Anandpur Sahib Municipal Council, Female Sex Ratio is of 905 against state average of 895.
 Moreover, Child Sex Ratio in Anandpur Sahib is around 932 compared to Punjab state average of 846.
 Literacy rate of Anandpur Sahib city is 82.44% higher than state average of 75.84%.
 In Anandpur Sahib, Male literacy is around 85.75% while female literacy rate is 78.78%.

 Anandpur Sahib Municipal Council has total administration over 3,270 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipal Council limits and impose taxes on properties coming under its jurisdiction.

+Villages

+Villages administered by the tehsil of Anandpur Sahib include: